 Wildwood garden is now open for visitors to enjoy the garden in spring.
 The garden is brimming with spring flowers including camellias, blossom trees and bulbs.
-The weeping cherries, a feature of the garden, are coming into full bloom and will be beautiful for the next two weeks.
 For opening days and hours, click here.
 To keep up to date, like us on Facebook and subscribe to our seasonal .

 Garden lovers are invited to visit this magnificent Bilpin garden.
 Lovingly crafted over 36 years by Wayne and Sue Tapping, the garden presents a glorious collection of cool climate plants in a natural woodland setting.